sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 With this plugin enabled an ash-compatible launch script will be generated in your Docker image.

-Just like for JavaAppPackaging you have the option of overriding the default script by supplying your own ``src/templates/ash-template`` file.
+Just like for :ref:`java-app-plugin`, you have the option of overriding the default script by supplying your own ``src/templates/ash-template`` file.
 When overriding the file don't forget to include ``${{template_declares}}`` somewhere to populate ``$app_classpath $app_mainclass`` from your sbt project.
 You'll likely need these to launch your program.